jxtngx/lightning-lab/README.md

-# Lightning Pod
+# Lightning Lab

 ## Overview

-Lightning Pod is a public template for artificial intelligence and machine learning research projects using the [Lightning.ai](https://lightning.ai) ecosystem.
+Lightning Lab is a public template for artificial intelligence and machine learning research projects using the [Lightning.ai](https://lightning.ai) ecosystem.

-The recommended way for Lightning Pod users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.
+The recommended way for Lightning Lab users to create new repos is with the [use this template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) button.

-An adaptation can be found at [lightning-vision](https://github.com/JustinGoheen/lightning-pod-vision).
+An adaptation can be found at [lightning-vision](https://github.com/JustinGoheen/lightning-lab-vision).

 ## The Structure

 ### Source Module

-`lightning_pod.core` should contain code for the Lightning Module and Trainer.
+`lightning_lab.core` should contain code for the Lightning Module and Trainer.

-`lightning_pod.backend` should contain MixIns, Hooks, and utilities.
+`lightning_lab.backend` should contain MixIns, Hooks, and utilities.

-`lightning_pod.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.
+`lightning_lab.components` should contain Lightning Flows and Works for use with LightningApps, grouped by purpose for cohesion.

-`lightning_pod.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.
+`lightning_lab.pipeline` should contain code for data acquistion and preprocessing, and building a TorchDataset and LightningDataModule.

-`lightning_pod.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).
+`lightning_lab.api` should contain code for model serving APIs built with [FastAPI](https://fastapi.tiangolo.com/project-generation/#machine-learning-models-with-spacy-and-fastapi).

-`lightning_pod.cli` should contain code for the command line interface built with [Click](https://click.palletsprojects.com/en/8.1.x/) and [Rich](https://rich.readthedocs.io/en/stable/).
+`lightning_lab.cli` should contain code for the command line interface built with [Click](https://click.palletsprojects.com/en/8.1.x/) and [Rich](https://rich.readthedocs.io/en/stable/).

-`lightning_pod.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.
+`lightning_lab.pages` should contain code for data apps built with streamlit, dash, or reflex. the `pages` module naming convention is borrowed from React concepts.

-`lightning_pod.conf.py` and `lightning_pod.conf.yaml` can assist with project, trainer, and sweep configurations.
+`lightning_lab.conf.py` and `lightning_lab.conf.yaml` can assist with project, trainer, and sweep configurations.
 The .yaml file is provided for users who may want to use hydra.cc, or omegaconf with click; I prefer omegaconf and click.

 ### Project Root